rockstor/rockstor-core/README.md

 # The Rockstor Project

-An open source (GPL) community endeavour to sustainably develop, maintain, and distribute an easy to use, flexible, Linux & BTRFS based DIY storage appliance.
+An open source (GPLv3 core / AGPLv3 Rock-ons) community endeavour to sustainably develop, maintain, and distribute an easy to use, flexible, Linux & BTRFS based DIY storage appliance.

 [About Us](http://rockstor.com/about-us.html)